-Align Total Compensation with Our Peers - We position the target total direct compensation levels for our NEOs within the range of the median for our peers.
+Align Total Compensation with the Median of Similarly- Sized Companies - We position the target total direct compensation levels for our NEOs within the range of the median for our peers.

 Evaluate Total Compensation - We utilize tally sheets to evaluate our NEOs' total compensation program, including short-term incentives and long-term compensation opportunity and to evaluate alignment with our NEO retention objectives.